De Kalb, Texas

 De Kalb (/dᵻ ˈkæb/ di-_-KAB) is a city in Bowie County, Texas, United States; it is part of the Texarkana metropolitan statistical area.
 Its two area codes are 430 and 903.
 Its ZIP code is 75559.
 It is in the Central Time Zone, and its population was 1,527 at the 2020 United States census.

 History

-On December 31, 1985, at approximately 5:14 pm, a Douglas DC-3 private aircraft, N711Y, owned by Ricky Nelson, with a pilot, co-pilot, and seven passengers, including Nelson, his fiancée, and five members of his band, crashed in a wooded area near De Kalb.
+On December 31, 1985, around 5:14 pm, a Douglas DC-3 private aircraft, N711Y, owned by Ricky Nelson, with a pilot, copilot, and seven passengers, including Nelson, his fiancée, and five members of his band, crashed in a wooded area near De Kalb.
 The plane was on a flight from Guntersville, Alabama, to Dallas, Texas, where Nelson was scheduled to appear at a New Year's Eve performance.
 All seven passengers were killed in the accident when the plane caught fire.
-The pilot and co-pilot were able to escape and survived.
+The pilot and copilot were able to escape and survived.